apache/trafficcontrol/docs/source/api/v4/servers_id_deliveryservices.rst

 :regional:             A boolean value defining the :ref:`ds-regional` setting on this :term:`Delivery Service`
 :regionalGeoBlocking:  A boolean defining the :ref:`ds-regionalgeo` setting on this :term:`Delivery Service`
 :remapText:            :ref:`ds-raw-remap`
+:requiredCapabilities: An array of the capabilities that this Delivery Service requires.

+	.. versionadded:: 4.1

 :signed:               ``true`` if  and only if ``signingAlgorithm`` is not ``null``, ``false`` otherwise
 :signingAlgorithm:     Either a :ref:`ds-signing-algorithm` or ``null`` to indicate URL/URI signing is not implemented on this :term:`Delivery Service`
 :rangeSliceBlockSize: An integer that defines the byte block size for the ATS Slice Plugin.
 It can only and must be set if ``rangeRequestHandling`` is set to 3.